atTommy98/spirit.fusion/README.md

 ---

 ## Setup and Run
+You need to add the videos in the client/public/videos folder from the Gravit8 Sharepoint (Documents > Project Assets > Spirit.fusion) for the app to work correctly.

 You will need node installed on your machine.

 1. Either recieve this code in a zip file or clone it from the repository.
 Unzip the folder into a folder on the desktop.